tomhanoldt/html-youtube-mixer/README.md

-...make it a bit more ear friendly with this html standalone solution
+...make it a bit more ear friendly

-...mix two youtube channels, and search result with a crossover fader

-...download and open index.html with a browser
+...mix two youtube videos and swicth them with a crossover fader ...just download the zip and open index.html with a browser

 ## Screenshot ##